Rotoscoping is the process of drawing animation over live-action film.

 Specifically averted in Lilo & Stitch.
 One of the special features shows the animation process of the opening hula dance scene, in which the animators watched footage of actual dancers and painstakingly animated the movements by hand; it's mentioned that they did this instead of rotoscoping it, because...um...Hard Work Fallacy?

 An interesting case in The Great Mouse Detective.
 The gears inside Big Ben at the start of the climax were done in CGI, but were then traced onto paper by a computer, xeroxed onto cels and painted in.
+Oliver & Company took the technique even further, using it for all of the films vehicles as well as the New York cityscape, and required the creation of Disney's first in-house computer animation department.

 Films – Live-Action